Undergraduate Microbiology Prize

 If your university has not previously submitted a nomination for this prize please contact the Grants Officer before submitting the nomination.

-Sixty universities successfully nominated a student for the Society's Undergraduate Microbiology Prize in 2016.
+Fifty six universities successfully nominated a student for the Society’s Undergraduate Microbiology Prize in 2019.

 One prize will be available to each university in the UK and Republic of Ireland offering an appropriate microbiology course.
 Each winning student will be awarded a certificate and one year's free Undergraduate Student Membership of the Microbiology Society.